-The disputed domain names resolve to a website very similar to the Complainant's official website, purportedly providing the same services as the Complainant and reproducing the Complainant's trademark and logo.
+The disputed domain names resolve to websites very similar to the Complainant's official website, purportedly offering for sale the same products as the Complainant and prominently reproducing the Complainant's trademark and logo.
 Panels have held that the use of a domain name for illegal activity, here impersonation/passing off, can never confer rights or legitimate interests on a respondent.
 WIPO Overview 3.0, section 2.13.1.

-Moreover, the Panel finds that the composition of the disputed domain names, both of them incorporating the Complainant's trademark DYDX, carries a risk of implied affiliation as it effectively impersonates or suggests sponsorship or endorsement by the Complainant.
+Moreover, the Panel finds that the composition of the disputed domain names, all of them incorporating the Complainant's trademark HUNZA G, carries a risk of implied affiliation as it effectively impersonates or suggests sponsorship or endorsement by the Complainant.
 WIPO Overview 3.0, section 2.5.1.